-And the winners are, drumroll please…
+And the winners for the least annoying musical toys are… drumroll please…

 Cheap!
 You don’t need to know what you’re doing to make it actually sound good.
 Can get annoying after a while, or if too many kids are playing at once.

 Ryder got really into this.
 Loved using the drumsticks.
-Not loud which is great.
+Not loud, which is great.

 Elle gave this to our kids.
 I’m still not totally sure how to work it, but we feel cool playing with it.
 You can speed it up or slow it down, but ours is broken because the kids used it so much.

-Great way to actually learn music.
+This is a great way to actually learn music.
 Some kids might like it more than piano lessons.
 Expensive though.
 Maybe let the parents buy it as a gift.

 Huge hit for all ages.
 Plays notes and different instrument sounds.
 There is volume control so the neighbors don’t get too mad.
-Great for getting the energy out
+Great for getting the energy out.